xxxnell/how-do-vits-work/README.md

 The figure above shows predictive performance of ResNet-18 on CIFAR-100-C. This figure shows that the spatial smoothing improves the predictive performance for corrupted data.
 Moreover, it indoubtedly helps in predicting reliable uncertainty.

 ## How to apply the spatial smoothing to your own model

 The spatial smoothing consists of three simple components: temperature-scaled tanh which is t * tanh(· / t) ⸺ ReLU ⸺ AvgPool with kernel size of 2 and stride of 1. "t" is a hyperparameter and this value defaults to 10.
 See the [TanhBlurBlock](models/smoothing_block.py).
 The module is added before each subsampling layer.
 For example, see the [ResNet](models/resnet.py).

 <p align="center">
 <img src="resources/diagrams/smooth.png" height=280 align="center">
 </p>

+Above all things, use GAP (instead of MLP, global max pooling, or even CLS token) for classification tasks!

 ## License